Free Guide Updated 2026 Teacher Shortage Route

 Find schools that can sponsor you

-Use VisaPath to search the full Home Office register filtered to the Education sector.
-Check whether a specific school can sponsor before you apply â saving you from wasting applications on schools that can't.
+Search the Home Office register filtered to the Education sector.
+Check whether a specific school can sponsor before you apply.

 Check the salary threshold for your teaching role